hypnosapos/dcos-k8s-ml-scaffolds/README.md

 # Kubeflow over kubernetes service on DC/OS (flying on GCP)

-This project is almost a fake, just collect command lines to run kubeflow on kubernetes service of DC/OS cluster in GCP (no checked for other cloud providers), based on https://github.com/mesosphere/dcos-kubernetes-quickstart.
+This project is almost a fake, just collect command lines to run kubeflow or seldon on kubernetes service of DC/OS cluster in GCP (no checked for other cloud providers), based on https://github.com/mesosphere/dcos-kubernetes-quickstart.

 ## HowTo